How is Zeffy free?

 IRS Form 1099

-Form 1099 isn't required for all nonprofits, but it will be relevant for any organization hiring temporary contractors, freelance support, or awarding prizes at events like a raffle.
+Form 1099 isn't required for all nonprofit organizations, but it will be relevant for any organization hiring temporary contractors, freelance support, or awarding prizes at events like a raffle.

 State reporting requirements